-This year, for the first time, in an effort to encourage more inclusivity, the Lipton Cup Trophy will be awarded to a team.
+Last year, for the first time, in an effort to encourage more inclusivity, the Lipton Cup Trophy was awarded to a team.

 Teams can be put forward by a yacht club, or be individual boats getting together and forming their own teams.
 They can even be cross club!